 Emma continues to motivate those who are like minded around her, setting her own goals.
 In 2018, with 2 clients / friends and a friend, now a Boot Camper, successfully completed the Cumbrian Challenge for WWTW finishing 6th and first ladies home.
 The same team is taking on the 'Race to The Tower' back at Emma’s home, Broadway in May 2019 which is 2 back to back cross country marathons.

-Emma will then take part in the 'Abberley Hall Bike Ride' in June for WWTW for her 7th year.
-She probably considers this event to be the most special on her Challenge Calendar.
+Emma took part in the 'Abberley Hall Bike Ride' in June 2018 for WWTW for her 7th year.
+She probably considers this event to be the most special from her Challenge Calendar.
 Organised by the school, a group of 12/13 year old children ride 148 miles in one day from Abberley Hall to Manobier.
 It teaches the children so much about resilience, courage and commitment.
-In 2019 it will be her final time after 15 years involved with the school, riding it with her 13 year old son Henry, her daughter Harriet who has done it once and is now 15 and her husband Richard, who attends Pilates 2 times a week since being diagnosed with arthritis in his hips and is having ongoing treatment.

 M A R A T H O N D E S S A B L E S